OSH-2018/3-ksqsf/README.md

 # OSHFS

-OSHFS is an in-memory filesystem written for FUSE.
+OSHFS is an in-memory filesystem written for FUSE, with absolutely **ZERO** heap allocation.

 File operations: